National Alfred Hitchcock Day (March 12)

 Top 5 Facts About the Holiday

 - Hitchcock’s first American film, Rebecca (1940), won Best Picture.
-Despite his many acclaimed films, Rebecca was the only one to take home the Academy Award for Best Picture.
+Despite his many acclaimed films, it was the only one to take home the Academy Award for Best Picture.

 - He directed the first British “talkie.”
 Hitchcock’s 1929 film Blackmail was the first British movie to feature synchronized dialogue, showcasing his innovative approach to storytelling.